Indian-origin jailed in Singapore for fracturing face of Myanmar maid | Law-Order

 The lawyer said his client was unable to pay the compensation and would serve the jail term in default.

 The judge ordered Suriya to serve six months' jail.
-If he cannot pay the SGD8,500 in compensation, he will have to serve another one month in default, according to the Channel report.
+If he cannot pay the Singapore dollars 8,500 in compensation, he will have to serve another one month in default, according to the Channel report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)